markur4/plotastic/paper.md

 @charlierTrevismdStatannotationsV02022].
-It utilizes long-format `pandas` `DataFrames` as its primary input, aligning with the conventions of `seaborn` and ensuring compatibility with existing data structures [@wickhamTidyData2014a;
+It utilizes long-format `pandas` `DataFrames` as its primary input, aligning with the conventions of `seaborn` and ensuring compatibility with existing data structures [@wickhamTidyData2014a; @reback2020pandas; @mckinneyDataStructuresStatistical2010].
-@mckinneyPandasFoundationalPython2011].

-`plotastic` was inspired by `seaborn`'s intuitive and consistent usage of the same set of parameters (y, x, hue, row, col) found in each of its plotting functions [@waskomSeabornStatisticalData2021].
+`plotastic` was inspired by `seaborn` using the same set of intuitive and consistent parameters (y, x, hue, row, col) found in each of its plotting functions [@waskomSeabornStatisticalData2021].
 These parameters intuitively delineate the data dimensions plotted, yielding 'facetted' subplots, each presenting y against x.
 This allows for rapid and